As you ski lazily down a gentle slope, a ray of sunshine hits your face, and you look down to the coastline…

 Abruzzo represents the “real Italy.”
 This is a traditional, rural region.
 That reality comes with pros and cons.

-The primary con, on the other hand, is that, for all these reasons, you’ll need to learn Italian to make a life here.
+The primary con, on the other hand, is that, for all these reasons, you’ll need to learn a good amount of Italian to make a life here.

 If you’re up for tackling the language barrier, Abruzzo could be the ideal place to make your dreams of la dolce vita come true.
 Escape to Abruzzo to embrace a slow-paced, low-key, simple, peaceful way of life…

 The best of Italian country living… at a fantastically bargain price.

 This essay originally ran in April 2017 and has been updated.